 The Compute Module 4 IO Board

 It’s impossible to use the compute module without adding a carrier board.
-The compute module 4 IO board works perfectly for the compute module development.
-The carrier board offers adequate connections required to work with the compute module 4.
+The compute module 4 IO board works perfectly for the calculate module development.
+The carrier board offers adequate connections to work with the compute module 4.

 Camera flex cable

-On the side of the board, there are two USB 2.0 ports, double full-size HDMI ports, and Gigabit Ethernet.
+On the side of the board are two USB 2.0 ports, double full-size HDMI ports, and Gigabit Ethernet.
 Also, you can connect the IO board to a PC for flashing the eMMC with a single micro USB port close to the USB ports.

 Also, the module has two connectors at the top right: J20 and J17.
 The J20 connector is for the external power supply, while J17 is for connecting the PC fan.
 In addition, this IO board features a PCle Gen 2×1 slot.
 So, you can connect compatible devices like PCle SSDs.